REVIEWING ONLY THE TOP WIFI THERMOMETERS 2019

 Pit Viper Fan

-Smaller and more portable than both the Tappecue and the Flame Boss, the ThermoWorks ThermaQ WiFi is another high-quality choice for a WiFi thermometer.
-Unlike the other two, this device fits in the palm of your hand, instead of needing to be bolted onto the side of the grill.
+The ThermoWorks ThermaQ WiFi is top choice for a high-quality WiFi thermometer, as well as one of the smallest, toughest and most portable.
+Unlike most of its counterparts, this device fits in the palm of your hand, and doesn’t need to be bolted onto the side of your grill.

-The ThermaQ works with two, 2-channel Type K Thermocouple probes, capable of reading temperatures anywhere from -328 to 2502F.
-We doubt you’ll ever need that, but should it happen - you can be assured you won’t break it.
-It’s rated accurate to within .07 degrees.
+The ThermaQ works with two, 2-channel Type K Thermocouple probes, capable of reading temperatures anywhere from -328 to 2502°F. We doubt you’ll ever need that, but should it happen you can be assured you won’t break it.
+It’s rated accurate to within .07 degrees – as good as you'll find on any thermometer.

-Durability?
-The ThermaQis impact-proof, splashproof, and rated to IP55, which means it is completely closed off from dust and grit, and is water-resistant but not waterproof.
-Don’t leave it out in heavy rain, but it can handle day-to-day moisture.
-A few drops or spills off the grill shouldn’t cause problems.
-This thing is built to last.
+The ThermaQ is impact-proof and splashproof, with an IP55 rating.
+IP55 means it’s completely closed off from dust and grit and water-resistant, but not entirely waterproof.
+You shouldn’t leave it out in heavy rain, but there’s no need to worry about how it handles day-to-day moisture.
+This thing is built to last, and a few drops or spills off the grill shouldn’t cause any problems.

-- Saving logs and graphs without cloud can be clunky
+- Saving logs and graphs without cloud is difficult

-- Accurate, high-quality probes, rated for high temperatures.
+- Accurate probes, rated for high temperatures (up to 2500°F)

 - IP55 rated.
 Dustproof, splashproof, impact-proof.